To navigate, use the arrow keys on the bottom right hand side of the screen.

 It can also lead to a "recovery scam" where they write to you again, claiming to be law enforcement or a government agency that can retrieve the money you sent, but for a fee to cover the costs involved.
 Many fall for this scam and end up losing even more money in the hopes they can get back what they've already lost.

-You can post their details on our forum anonymously by clicking THIS LINK.
+You can post their details anonymously by clicking THIS LINK and joining our forum.
 The details you share today may save someone else tomorrow.